Chocolate Bundt Cake with Ganache

 • In a large bowl, whisk together the granulated sugar, brown sugar, flour, cocoa powder, baking powder, baking soda, and salt.
 Set aside.

-• In a small bowl, whisk together the eggs, vegetable oil, and vanilla extract until completely combined.
+• In a small bowl, whisk together the eggs, oil, and vanilla extract until completely combined.
 Pour the wet ingredients into the dry ingredients, add the coffee, and whisk or stir the batter until everything is combined.

 CHOCOLATE GANACHE

-• Pour the cooled ganache evenly over the bundt cake and allow ganache to set before serving (about 1 hour).
-You can speed up this process by putting cake in the fridge.
+• Pour the cooled ganache evenly over the Bundt cake and allow ganache to set before serving (about 1 hour).
+You can speed up this process by putting the cake in the fridge.
 Store leftovers at room temperature, up to 5 days.
 Cake freezes well, up to 3 months.
 Thaw in refrigerator overnight.

 Notes